aelsawy/DeepOpacityNet/README.md

 We provided our custom code to preprocesss color fundus photos with sample examples in the "Preprocessing" folder.

 ### The trained models
-You can access the trained DeepOpacityNet model from the 'Model' folder.
-This model was trained on our development (i.e., internal) dataset.
-Also, we provided the codes used to generate the models used in the study in the "Model Codes" folder.
+You can access the trained DeepOpacityNet as well as transfer-learning based models from the "Models" folder.
+These models were trained on our development (i.e., internal) dataset.
+Also, we provided the codes used to develop these models in the "Scripts" folder.

 ### Sample images
 We included the subset of the test set as sample preprocessed images.
 This subset was used for the subjective grading in our study.